 Blueberries in the morning.
 Mint tea.
 Your 3-years-ago box of matches from Eleven Madison Park.
 The poor bears were probably disappointed that they didn’t get to the blueberries first.
 I ate them with satisfaction.

-“Coffee beans the color of glistening black men playing basketball in the summer time,” you quoted K as you made coffee.
+“Coffee beans the color of glistening black men playing basketball in the summer time,” you quoted a book as you made coffee.
 The coffee-making melted my little orange stove, and we paid homage to Rocinante (covered with stickers) and the little orange stovetop’s only hurrah.
 I felt like perhaps it was good that the only thing left from him was melted down and unrecognizable, kind of like everything I had ever felt at the time.